captn3m0/captn3m0.github.com/_posts/2014-03-13-nullcon-experience.md

 of attendees came up to me to discuss it further after the talk.

 The paper behind the talk, and the related source code can be found on [GitHub][gh].
-Create a new issue or send me an email in case you have any queries.
-The tool demo I gave during the talk can be found at <http://nullcon.captnemo.in>.
+Create a new issue or send me an email in case you have any queries. ~The tool demo I gave during the talk can be found at http://nullcon.captnemo.in~ (Not available anymore).
 Note, however that it currently uses cached data to check for permissions, and is not a LIVE tool.

 nullcon was my first conference, and I'm glad to say I enjoyed it very much.
 From